msclp/beyond-challenge/README.md

 - `yarn start`

-Backend API is sered on `http://localhost:4000/`, and frontend applpication is served on port `http:/localhost:3000/`
+Backend API is sered on `http://localhost:4000/`, and frontend applpication is served on `http:/localhost:3000/`

 Frontend should automatically open in a browser